YTread Logo

 making

-a video like this you must be new here pickle tablets if i need a drink to do this hmm that really broke shenanigans and disclaimers out of the way.
+a video like this you must be new here pickle tablets if I need a drink to do this mmm that really broke shenanigans and disclaimers along the way.

 making art markers out of drinking alcohol this gets messy

-I'm going to treat this as an actual science experiment we're going to approach this with a method and the first thing we're going to figure out is how to mix colors with the fluids that we have the fluids that we have the alcohol that we're going to be mixing with these our bottles or if we drink alcohol we have scotch whiskey Jameson we have Riverside the landing white wine we have sambuca vodka gin tequila which of them in its consistency or result is closest to this copic the various inks that is the alcohol base from which the wines must be built Copic
+I'm going to treat this like a real science experiment, we're going to approach this with a method and the first thing we're going to figure out is how to mix colors with the fluids that we have, the fluids that we have, the alcohol that we're we're going to mix with these our bottles. of alcohol to drink, we have Jameson Scotch whiskey, we have Riverside, the landing white wine, we have sambuca, vodka, gin, tequila, which of them, in its consistency or result, is closest to this copic, the different inks, which It is the alcohol base. that Copic

 markers

-so first things first, I want to figure out how to do color.
+have to be built from the first thing, I first want to figure out how to do color.

 making art markers out of drinking alcohol this gets messy